dvahn/convrt.io/README.md

 # convrt.io

 Convrt.io is an alternative chatting interface for the messenger provided by LinkedIn.
 Along with a well arranged design, convrt.io offers the possibility to sort your different contacts via a labeling functionality.
+Getting and sending messages via LinkedIn is realized with the refreshing button on the top right.
 The long-term goal is to implement an intelligent assistant, which helps the user organizing his messaging as well as his appointment scheduling.

 The application is currently running inside several docker containers which are ready to be deployed on an AWS EC2 cloud instance.